menu

 Occupations and Workforce

-Vandalia is a blue-collar town, with 52.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Vandalia is a village of sales and office workers, production and manufacturing workers, and construction workers and builders.
-There are especially a lot of people living in Vandalia who work in office and administrative support (11.84%), sales jobs (7.89%), and management occupations (6.58%).
+Because occupations involving physical labor dominate the local economy, Vandalia is generally considered to be a blue-collar town.
+54.55% of the Vandalia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Vandalia is a village of production and manufacturing workers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Vandalia who work in office and administrative support (10.80%), sales jobs (9.66%), and personal care services (6.25%).

 Setting & Lifestyle

-Being a small village, Vandalia does not have a public transit system used by locals to get to and from work.
+Vandalia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Vandalia is an extremely ethnically-diverse village.
 The people who call Vandalia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vandalia residents report their race to be White, followed by Black or African-American.
+Vandalia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.28% of the village’s residents.
 Important ancestries of people in Vandalia include German, Irish, European, Dutch, and English.

 The most common language spoken in Vandalia is English.
-Other important languages spoken here include Polish and Laotian.
+Other important languages spoken here include Laotian and Polish.

 Notable & Unique Neighborhood Characteristics